kbeaverson/pokemon-teambuilder/docs/ood_process/use_cases.md

 5. User taps "back"
 6. User is returned to Itemdex screen

-### User selects an item to build around from the Itemdex screen
-1. User long-presses the item in list
+~~### User selects an item to build around from the Itemdex screen~~ ~~1.
+User long-presses the item in list~~
-2. User taps "Build around"
+~~2.
+User taps "Build around"~~
-3. User is taken to Teambuilder screen
+~~3.
+User is taken to Teambuilder screen~~
-4. New team object is created
+~~4.
+New team object is created~~
-5. Selected item is placed in the first slot's item field
-6. Perform team save flow
+~~5.
+Selected item is placed in the first slot's item field~~ ~~6.
+Perform team save flow~~

 ## Team Functions

 ### **Pokémon into Slot Flow**
 When a new Pokémon is inserted into a team slot (via Build Around, Add, or Replace), the following steps occur:
-1. **Base Stat Setup**
+1. Base Stat Setup
     - Set the slot’s base stats to match the newly inserted Pokémon’s base stats
     - Set all IVs to 31 (maximum value)
     - Set all EVs to 0
-   - Set nature to "Quirky" (neutral nature)
+    - Set nature to "Docile" (neutral nature)
-2. **Derived Stat Calculation**
+2. Derived Stat Calculation
     - Calculate total stats using:
         - Base stats
         - Level (default=50)
         - Nature
         - IVs and EVs
     - Update the slot’s displayed stats accordingly
-3. **Held Item Assignment**
+3. Held Item Assignment
     - If the Pokémon has a required held item (e.g., Ogerpon-Hearthflame requires the Hearthflame Mask), automatically assign it to the slot’s held item field
-4. **Gimmick Reset**
+4. Gimmick Reset
     - Reset generational gimmick fields (e.g., Terastallization, Dynamax) to their default values:
         - Terastallization: selected pokemons primary type (first type that appears in type list)
         - Dynamax: toggle gigantamax off by default
+5. Move Compatibility Assessment
+    - For each non-empty move, check the selected pokemon's movepool for that move.
+Clear the move slot if not present.
+6. Ability Compatibility Assessment
+    - For a non-empty ability field, check the selected pokemon's abilitypool for that ability.
+Clear the ability slot if not present.

 ### **Team save flow**
 1. App inserts/updates team in local DB immediately